shahd1995913/Reading-note/Ethics.md

 - [x]  LinkedIn, for example, has a presence in China because it agreed to block certain online content.
 # --> Google and AI
 ## Google Backtracks, Says Its AI Will Not Be Used for Weapons or Surveillance
-## 1. Google is committing to not using artificial intelligence for weapons or surveillance after employees protested the company’s involvement in Project Maven, a Pentagon pilot program that uses artificial intelligence to analyze drone footage.
+### 1. Google is committing to not using artificial intelligence for weapons or surveillance after employees protested the company’s involvement in Project Maven, a Pentagon pilot program that uses artificial intelligence to analyze drone footage.

-## 2. However, Google says it will continue to work with the United States military on cybersecurity, search and rescue, and other non-offensive projects.
+### 2. Google says it will continue to work with the United States military on cybersecurity, search and rescue, and other non-offensive projects.

-## 3. Google CEO Sundar Pichai announced the change in a set of AI principles released today.
+### 3. Google CEO Sundar Pichai announced the change in a set of AI principles released today.

-## 4. The principles are intended to govern Google’s use of artificial intelligence and are a response to employee pressure on the company to create guidelines for its use of AI.
+### 4. The principles are intended to govern Google’s use of artificial intelligence and are a response to employee pressure on the company to create guidelines for its use of AI.

 # --> The code I’m still ashamed of
 ## ---> As developer, one of the last lines of defense against potentially dangerous and unethical practices.

-## --->  approaching a time where software will drive the vehicle that transports your family to soccer practice.
+### --->  approaching a time where software will drive the vehicle that transports your family to soccer practice.
-## --->  There are already AI programs that help doctors diagnose disease.
+### --->  There are already AI programs that help doctors diagnose disease.
-## ---> It’s not hard to imagine them recommending prescription drugs soon, too.
+### ---> It’s not hard to imagine them recommending prescription drugs soon, too.

-## --->The more software continues to take over every aspect of our lives, the more important it will be for us to take a stand and ensure that our ethics are ever-present in our code.
+### --->The more software continues to take over every aspect of our lives, the more important it will be for us to take a stand and ensure that our ethics are ever-present in our code.

 # Ethics in Technology